 Nearly half of American adults put on weight during the first year of the pandemic, according to survey research published in January in the journal Diabetes & Metabolic Syndrome: Clinical Research & Reviews, with depression and anxiety being strong predictors weight gain amid the strains of COVID-19.

-The pandemic has amplified the need to make chronic disease prevention a priority.
-This often begins with making healthy food choices.
-One way for patients to make key decisions that have a lasting impact on their health is by consulting the Nutrition Facts label on food and beverage packages.
+The pandemic has undoubtedly amplified the need to make chronic disease prevention a priority.
+This often begins with making healthy food choices, as difficult as that may be given the unprecedented and seemingly unrelenting stressors patients are facing daily.
+One small but important way for patients to make key decisions that have a lasting impact on their health is by consulting the Nutrition Facts label on food and beverage packages.

 However, patients often have difficulty understanding the information listed and what it means for making informed food choices.
 Physicians and other health professionals can learn to effectively educate patients on how to read and understand Nutrition Facts labels through four educational videos.